 5. Check your eligibility

-The best way to shop around without damaging your credit score, is to use eligibility checkers (also known as soft search tools).
+The best way to shop around without damaging your credit score, is to use a loan calculator (also known as soft search tools).
 These will run a light check on your credit file to tell you which products you’re likely to be approved for, without actually counting as a credit check, so therefore not damaging your score.
 The idea is that you can then limit your actual applications, as you can just apply to a lender likely to accept you.